-Migrating to cloud-based identity SSO
+Migrating to Modern Authentication and SSO

-If you’re the CIO of a medium or large enterprise, you’re likely to deal with some form of strategic ‘digital transformation’ initiative that might involve a daunting migration from on-prem to cloud based identity SSO like Okta, Azure AD or Ping.
+If you’re the CIO of a medium or large enterprise, you’re likely to deal with some form of strategic ‘digital transformation’ initiative that might involve a daunting migration from on-prem to cloud-based identity SSO like Okta, Azure AD or Ping.
 Mobile is starting to play a much bigger role in this transition.
 There might also be occasions where you’ve pondered on how to pull it all off.

 You’re not alone.
 Delivering a unified identity, authentication and authorization solutions for all your mobile apps can be a daunting challenge.
 First, I’ll describe some of the challenges enterprises face when trying to add SSO to mobile apps.
 Then I’ll tell you about an easier way to do it.

-Challenges Adding SSO to Mobile Apps
+Operational Challenges implementing SSO in Mobile Apps

 Perhaps you’ve moved many of your desktop apps to the cloud.
-Maybe you’re using Okta, Azure, Ping, or OneLogin for SAML-based SSO for your desktop apps, and that’s gone reasonably well.
+Maybe you’re using Okta, Azure, Ping Identity, or OneLogin for SAML-based SSO for your desktop apps, and that’s gone reasonably well.
 Now you’re ready to enable your mobile apps with SSO, since you need to provide a unified solution across all apps and channels.
 Makes sense.

 SAML 2.0 or OpenID Connect?